The Bearded Collie Club's Rescue and Welfare Scheme

 We understand that sometimes you are unable to keep your Bearded Collie and if you find yourself in this situation for any reason then we are here to help.

-Firstly if possible please phone your Breeder.
-Most of our Breeders take pride in being there for their pups and are happy to help.
+Firstly, if possible, please phone your Beardie's breeder.
+Most of our breeders take pride in being there for their pups and are happy to help.

 All enquiries regarding re-homing a Bearded Collie should be directed to the National Administrator, Pat Wincott, by email or by phone, tel: 0121-705-7004.